First UNIC office in Keat Street, Port of Spain. Photo credit: UNIC Port of Spain

 The United Nations Information Centre for the Caribbean area (UNIC) opened its doors in Port of Spain on 18 January 1962, just a few months before the official independence of Jamaica and Trinidad & Tobago.
 It was one of the first official United Nations offices in the Region.

-UNIC is part of the Department of Public Information , which was established by General Assembly Doc - Resolution 13(i) on it's very first session.
-The Department was charged with the responsibility of telling the story of the United Nations to the World.
+UNIC is part of the Department of Global Communications, which was established by General Assembly Doc - Resolution 13(i) on it's very first session as the Department of Public Information.
+It was charged with the responsibility of telling the story of the United Nations to the World.

 Today the UNIC in Port of Spain is part of a global network of 63 UN Information Centres around the World which operate in over 100 different languages.
 Our mandate includes advocacy, outreach education and engaging in partnerships with different actors in society at different levels.
-The underpinning of the work of UNIC continues to be Human Rights.
+The underpinnings of our work are Human Rights, Development/SDGs, Climate Change, Peace and Security.

 The Budget of the Centre is determined by the annual work programme set out from the guidelines of the Committee on Information (COI) which deliberates annually on those priority issues that should be communicated.
-Funds are approved and assigned from the Department of Public Information out of the Secretariat's regular schedule ; and is determined by the General Assembly.
+Funds are approved and assigned from the Department of Global Communications out of the Secretariat's regular schedule.

 The UNIC's Area of Responsibility: